 Postgraduate taught experience survey (PTES)

-The Postgraduate Taught Experience Survey (PTES) is a national survey of Master's level students organised by the Higher Education Academy (HEA) which invites them to comment on their programme and experience.
+The Postgraduate Taught Experience Survey (PTES) is a national survey of Master's level students organised by Advance HE, which invites them to comment on their programme and student experience.

-More information on PTES can be found at the HEA Website.
+More information on PTES can be found at the Advance HE website.

 - Assessment and feedback, including supervisor support for dissertation or major project;